Irénée du Pont

-Irénée du Pont I (December 21, 1876 – December 19, 1963) was an American businessman, president of the DuPont company and head of the Du Pont trust.
+Irénée du Pont I (December 21, 1876 – December 19, 1963) was an American businessman, president of the DuPont company, and head of the Du Pont trust.

-Early life
+Early life and education

 Irénée du Pont I was born on December 21, 1876, in New Castle, Delaware, the son of Mary Belin and Lammot du Pont I, and a descendant of DuPont founder Éleuthère Irénée du Pont.
 When he was eight years old, his father was killed in an explosion at the DuPont works in Repauno, New Jersey.

-He graduated from the William Penn Charter School in 1892 before attending Phillips Academy for a year, graduating in 1894, and the Massachusetts Institute of Technology in 1897.
-He received his Master's degree in Chemical Engineering from MIT a year after graduation.
+He graduated from the William Penn Charter School in 1892 before attending Phillips Academy for a year, graduating in 1894, and the Massachusetts Institute of Technology (MIT) in 1897.
+He received his master's degree in chemical engineering from MIT a year after graduation.
 While at MIT, he was a member of the Phi Beta Epsilon fraternity.

 Career

 He worked for Fenn's Manufacturing Contracting Company for a number of years before he joined DuPont in 1903. du Pont first worked in the organization of a construction division in black powder, then worked as assistant treasurer, assistant to the general manager and manager of the developmental department.
 By the start of World War I he was the vice president, and he was named the chairman of the executive committee a year later.

-He was the elected president of DuPont from 1919 to 1925, where he oversaw the dismantling of the companies war productions from WWI.
-At the time of his death he was credited with being responsible for the shift of the company from being solely dependent on explosives' to being a more diverse industrial company.
+He was the elected president of DuPont from 1919 to 1925, where he oversaw the dismantling of the company's war productions from WWI.
+At the time of his death, he was credited with being responsible for the shift of the company from being solely dependent on explosives, to being a more diverse industrial company.
 He oversaw DuPont at a time when eight workers were fatally poisoned with tetraethyl lead while he issued statements about there being "slight difficulties".

 He retired from the board of directors of DuPont in 1958 and was succeeded by his son Irénée du Pont Jr.